CMMRLab/LUNAR/README.md

 - Note that Python v3.11+ will run about 1.5x as quick vs v3.10, thus it is recommended to install v.3.11+ even though the code assumes v3.7+ features.

 ## Terms of use
-- You agree to acknowledge the use of the LUNAR in any reports or publications of results obtained with the LUNAR by citing the *.
+- You agree to acknowledge the use of the LUNAR in any reports or publications of results obtained with the LUNAR by citing "LUNAR: Automated Input Generation and Analysis for Reactive LAMMPS Simulations".
 - LUNAR is not responsible for the validity contents of any linked website and does not accept any liability for actions or consequences applying LUNAR codes.